8kimhana/create-report-schema/README.md

 ## How to use

-1. First you mush clone this repo locally
+1. First you must clone this repo locally
 2. Then you can cd into the directory
 3. Make sure you have the dimensions and metrics sperated into different .txt or .csv files
 4. Run this command in the directory